-Symptoms of discomfort due to pregnancy vary from woman to woman.
-Below are some common
+Symptoms of discomfort due to pregnancy vary from person to person.
+Below are some

-discomforts.
-But each mother-to-be may have different symptoms or none at all:
+common discomforts.
+But each parent-to-be may have different symptoms or none at all:

 Nausea and vomiting.
-About half of all pregnant women have nausea and sometimes vomiting in the first trimester.
+About half of all pregnant people have nausea and sometimes vomiting in the first

+trimester.
 This is also called morning sickness.
-That's because symptoms are most severe in the
+That's because symptoms are most

-morning.
-Some women may have nausea and vomiting throughout the pregnancy.
+severe in the morning.
+Some people may have nausea and vomiting throughout the pregnancy.
 Morning

 sickness may be due to the changes in hormone levels during pregnancy.

 Morning sickness seems to be made worse by stress, traveling, and certain foods, like